kidnapkin/ror-goal/README.md

   - edit existing task +
   - delete existing task +
   - mark task as completed +
-  - make it active again if task is completed (NOT CLEAR) 2.1 User can manage only his own tasks +
+  - make it active again if task is completed +
+  2.1 User can manage only his own tasks +
   2.2 Task has next attributes:
        - title +